gagostin1/vice-timetable-generator/README.md

 https://github.com/MrAirspace/aircraft-flight-schedules

-These datasets contain historical ADS-B-derived flight records including:
+These datasets contain historical ADS-B-derived flight records including callsign, airline, aircraft type, origin/destination airport candidates, and approximate runway departure and arrival timestamps.
+Source timestamps are stored in UTC.

-- Callsign
-- Airline
-- Aircraft type
-- Origin airport candidates
-- Destination airport candidates
-- Approximate runway departure time
-- Approximate runway arrival time

-The source timestamps are stored in UTC.

 ## Airport Reference Data

-Airport validation uses the OurAirports airport dataset stored at:
+Airport validation and automatic timezone detection use the OurAirports dataset stored at:

 ```text
 reference/airports.csv
 ```

-OurAirports is also used as an airport data source by VICE.

-The generator builds a set of known airport identifiers from the `ident` and `gps_code` fields in this file.
+The generator builds a set of known airport identifiers from the `ident` and `gps_code` fields.

-Flights involving airports that are not found in the reference dataset are automatically removed before the timetable is exported.
+Flights involving airports not found in the reference dataset are automatically removed before export.

-Example cleanup output:
+Example:

 ```text
 Removed unknown-airport flights: 3